syenasweta/syzygy/README.md

 # SYZYGY

-Syzygy is mechanical keyboard project by Nashrullah Ali Fauzi.
+Syzygy is mechanical keyboard with 66 switch, no keycap stabilizer required.

 ## Keyboard Layout